kgateway-dev/kgateway/docs/content/guides/traffic_management/configuration_validation/admission_control.md

 ## Enable strict resource validation

-Configure the validating admission webhook to reject invalid Gloo custom resource before they are applied in the cluster.
+Configure the validating admission webhook to reject invalid Gloo custom resources before they are applied in the cluster.

 1. Enable strict resource validation by using one of the following options:
    * **Update the Helm settings**: Update your Gloo Edge installation and set the following Helm values.